NHQ/uxer-show/README.md

 ## usage

 This browserify-like module makes a slideshow out of a parent element's children.
+It works vertically and horizontally.

 The only style modifications it makes is to translate the slides.
 There are no css files (although you can see the demo css in /public).
 All styles, including transition timing, are for you to decide.

-The constructor takes a three params: parent ID, direction ('top' || 'left'), and an starting index.
+The constructor takes a three params: parent ID, direction ('top' || 'left'), and an starting index. 'left' is for horzintal transitions, 'top' for vertical.

 It returns 3 functions: previous(), next(), and goTo(index).

 The current element is given css class 'scene'.